0x6b/gh-mdp/README.md

 Usage: gh-mdp [OPTIONS] [FILE]

 Arguments:
-  [FILE]  Markdown file to preview (defaults to README.md if not specified)
+  [FILE]  Markdown file or directory to preview (defaults to README.md if not
+          specified, or looks for README.md in the given directory)

 Options:
   -b, --bind <BIND>  Bind address [default: 127.0.0.1]